-Students logically reason the relationships between points, lines, and planes to create formal mathematical arguments for transformations, similarity, congruence, circumference, area, and volume redefining the concepts they explored in previous grades.
+Students logically reason the relationships between points, lines, and planes to create formal mathematical arguments for transformations, similarity, congruence, circumference, and area redefining the concepts they explored in previous grades.
 This course will focus on: I. Constructing viable arguments and critiquing the work of others while proving a wide variety of theorems, 2.
 Making connections to algebraic concepts through the use of coordinates and formulas, and 3.
 Modeling geometric principles.
-Prerequisite: Algebra I complex problems, 3.
-Formulate and represent mathematical problems, 4.
-Think logically and justify thinking, and 5.
-Perceive mathematics as useful and worthwhile.
+Prerequisite: Algebra I